What Are The Dangers of Mixing Alcohol With Dexedrine?

 - High blood pressure, which can lead to an increased risk of stroke

-Dexedrine can cause some side effects which correlate with excessive alcohol use, such as:
+Dexedrine can cause some side effects, which are often heightened when combined with alcohol, such as:

 - Dry mouth or an unpleasant taste

 - Constipation or diarrhea